THE W.A. FRANKE COLLEGE OF BUSINESS

 Tony Skrelunas ('92) 2003

-Tony Skrelunas, 1992 B.S.B.A. in management; 1994 M.B.A.
+Tony Skrelunas, 1992 BSBA in management, 1994 MBA.
 Mr. Skrelunas directs a highly innovative program for the Grand Canyon Trust that assists Hopi and Navajo communities with focused sustainable economic development expertise.
-He is a partner in several companies including Southwest Tradition Log Homes and Keya, Inc. He is the former director of Navajo Nation Economic Development Division, helping secure Federal delegation of business site leasing authority, leading efforts to create business friendly legal changes ranging from delegation to Chapters allowing for Local Governance, privatizing several Tribal owned companies including the Shopping Centers and Navajo Times Newspapers, and institution of a sales tax at the local level.
-He served as the first president of the newly privatized Navajo Shopping Centers Corp., a $50 million asset management company.
+He is a partner in several companies including Southwest Tradition Log Homes and Keya, Inc. He is the former director of the Navajo Nation Economic Development Division.
+He has helped secure federal delegation of business site leasing authority, leading efforts to create business -friendly legal changes ranging from delegation to chapters allowing for local governance, privatizing several tribal owned companies including shopping centers and the Navajo Times newspaper, and institution of a sales tax at the local level.
+He served as the first president of the newly privatized Navajo Shopping Centers Corp., a $50 M asset management company.
 1998 FCB Centennial Alumni; 2003 FCB Alumni & Faculty Hall of Fame.

 Sherri Slayton ('85) 2007